johnystecker/johnystecker/README.md

 ### Hi there 👋

 I’m currently working at Tatra banka, a.s as Full Stack Developer.
-Love to nibble in angular, spring and database queries.
+Love to nibble in java, spring and database queries.

 Up and running websites: